tomasguinzburg/little_ledger/README.md

 - Dispute the first deposit (10.00 should be moved from available to held, but there's nothing available to move)

-**In this case**, there would be insufficient available funds to withhold.
-This seems like a standard case of fraud (disputing a deposit after withdrawing it's funds) so **the account is locked**.
-Alternative handling methods exist but would introduce considerable complexity.
+In this case, there would be insufficient available funds to withhold.

+This seems like a **standard case of successful fraud** (disputing a deposit after withdrawing it's funds) **or successful theft** (an attacker deposits their target's funds into an external service, withdraws the money there, and then the victim disputs).

+That's why instead of just ignoring the dispute and moving on, the ledger **assumes foul play, ignores the dispute, and locks the account in order to both flag it and prevent future transactions on it.**

+### 2. Only deposits can be disputed

+- `Deposits` are understood as top-ups from a third party account into the application's account.
+- `Withdrawals` are understood as pay-outs from the application's account into a third party account.

+Disputing a withdrawal is considered out of scope (is there any point to it anyway?), as the rationale for a customer disputing received funds is not clear.
+This stems directly from assumption #0 applied to balance on hold.

+### 3. The same dispute can't be both resolved and chargedback

+Resolves and Chargebacks **close** a dispute.
+The first to happen will be processed, but subsequent attempts will be ignored until a dispute is **opened** again.

+This engine does not permit closing a dispute unless an there is an existing, open dispute.
+This also stems directly from assumption #0 applied to balance on hold.

+### 4. You can only have one opened dispute per deposit

+A disputed transaction can always be redisputed **after** the previous dispute's resolution, but not before.
+You can't have more than one open dispute per transaction.

 ## Design